Hazaribagh Wildlife Sanctuary: History

 The Hazaribagh wildlife sanctuary was established in 1955.
 It was unofficially called as Hazaribag National Park from 1955 to 1976.

 It was a private hunting reserve of kings of Ramgarh.
 Rajderwa was private hunting lodge of kings which includes a enclosure of wild boar, barking deer and nilgai.
 The forest area got reduced due to deforestation and rampant hunting wiped out nearly all wildlife across the sanctuary.

 Wildlife

 Nestling in low hilly terrain, at an average altitude of 615 m, it has an area of 184 km2 and consists of mixed deciduous forest with sal trees.
-It is home to various wild animals, including chital, sambar, wild boar, fox, hyenas, sloth bears, peafowl, and pigeons.
+It is home to various wild animals, including chital, sambar, wild boar, fox, striped hyenas, sloth bears, peafowl, and pigeons.

-Earlier it was home to wolf, leopards and tigers but due to deforestation and hunting, many wild animals have been wiped out from the sanctuary.
+Earlier it was home to Indian wolf, Indian leopard and Bengal tiger but due to deforestation and hunting, many wild animals have been wiped out from the sanctuary.
 In January 2024, a tiger was videographed by the villagers in the sanctuary.
 According to forest officials, the tiger had come from Chhattisgarh through Palamu Tiger Reserve.